alshdavid-labs/portfolio/README.md

 The Marshall Installs project relies heavily on infrastructure managed by Amazon's Web Services.

-I have two git repositories, one for the client and one for the server.
+There are two git repositories, one for the client and one for the server.

-Code deployment and testing is completely automated and based off a pipeline process kicked off by changes to the master branch of the respective git repository.
+Code deployment and testing is completely automated and based off a pipeline process triggered by changes to the master branch of the respective git repository.

-I am the only one with the authority to merge into master and access to AWS resources, while not needed because automation removes the need to interact with AWS, is controlled through IAM roles.
+I am the only one with the authority to merge into master and access to AWS resources.

+Automation removes the need to interact with AWS infrastructure directly, however if required, permission is controlled through IAM roles.

 <br>
 <p align="center"><img src="img/marshalls-arch.png"  width="700px"/></p>